department-of-veterans-affairs/health-apis-deployer/deployment-unit.md

 └── test.conf
 ```

-`Dockerfile`
-Inherits from `vasdvp/health-apis-deployment-unit` and adds the configuration files to
-`/deployment-unit/` in the container.

 `Jenkinsfile`
-Responsible for building DU container and deploying it to Dockerhub
+Responsible for building DU container and deploying it to Nexus as a project assembly.

 `deployment.yaml`
 Contains all k8s resources except ingress objects related to this deployment unit.
 All items must